Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 # Setup (3 Players)
 Game setup involves **choosing a dealer** [親 - おや, oya], **shuffling the deck**, and **distributing the initial cards**.
 Like many hanafuda games, Hachi-Hachi is usually played for 12 rounds, one for each month of the year, although 6 round games (half a year) or even 3 round games (a season) may be played.
 Naturally, house rules should also be established at this point in order to keep gameplay smooth and fair.

-This section describes game setup for three players, for more players please see the ["number of players" section](#number-of-players).
+This section describes game setup for three players; for more players, please see the ["number of players" section](#number-of-players).

 ## Choosing the Dealer
 No method is stipulated for choosing the initial dealer.
 A hanafuda-specific method involves each player drawing a card from the deck, and the player with the earliest month becomes the dealer.
 In the event of a tie, the highest-ranked card within the month is considered the earliest.
 If there is still a tie, then the players re-draw.